niviadeandrade/python-exercises/README.md

 # python-exercises
-My resolutions to exercises proposed im Python classes
+My resolutions to exercises proposed in Python classes